salilab/imp/doc/manual/cont_back.md

-If your change is a bug fix that should also patch the last release, once your code is in `develop` open an [issue on GitHub](https://github.com/salilab/imp/issues) assigned to `benmwebb` and connected to the milestone for the next point release (e.g. a milestone with a name like `IMP 2.0.1 point release`).
+If your change is a bug fix that should also patch the last release, once your code is in `develop` open an [issue on GitHub](https://github.com/salilab/imp/issues) assigned to `benmwebb` and connected to the milestone for the next point release (e.g. a milestone with a name like `%IMP 2.0.1 point release`).